 It’s important to realize adjusting your goals does not mean failure.
 It just means a different path might be needed.

 While this simple little chart works for me it may not be what works for you.
 There are so many ways to track your workout goals for 2020.

 It could just be a gold star on your calendar when you did your walk for the day or a big fancy chart that you color in.
 There are a lot of options.

 If you want to look at some other examples go to Pinterest and search either accountability chart or habit tracker.
 Both will give you a ton of options.
 It might take a while to find what really works for you.

 If you have something that works for you feel free to share below!
 Would love to hear how you stay accountable.

-Look for our blog next month when we exploring the WHY of goal setting.
+Look for our blog next month when we explore the WHY of goal setting.